tstromberg/goose/README.md

 The Goose is part of the [codeGROOVE](https://codegroove.dev) developer acceleration platform:
 - **FREE forever** for open-source or public repositories
-- GitHub Sponsors gain access to private repos ($2.56/mo recommended)
+- Coming soon: GitHub Sponsors gain access to private repos ($2.56/mo recommended)

 ## Privacy